SoftUni-Internal/interactive-content/EN/01-NodeJS-Streams-and-Utilities/01-Publish-Subscribe-Pattern.md

 # Publish Subscribe Pattern

-[slide]
+[slide hideTitle]

 # What is Pub/Sub?

-It is an architectural design pattern, used to communicate messages between different system components without them knowing anything about each other's identity.
+It is an architectural design pattern used to communicate messages between different system components without them knowing anything about each other's identity.

-Senders (publishers), do not program the messages to be sent directly to specific receivers (subscribers).
+Senders or also called publishers, do not program the messages that are sent directly to specific receivers (subscribers).

-Subscribers express interest in one or more events, and only receive messages that are of interest.
+Subscribers express interest in one or more events and only receive messages that are of interest.

 There is an intermediary called a "message broker" or "event bus".